 Where can I get advice?

-DEWNR conservation architects offer free advice to owners of state heritage places on maintenance and repair work and there are also heritage advisers in some council areas who will assist owners of local or state heritage places as part of the Heritage Advisory Service.
+DEWNR conservation architects offer free advice to owners of state heritage places on maintenance and repair work and there are also heritage advisers in some council areas that will assist owners of local heritage places.
 DEWNR also produces publications containing practical conservation advice on issues such as painting, rising damp, cleaning stone masonry and creating a maintenance check list.